Table of Contents

 Life insurance is generally broken down into two types: term and whole life insurance.

 Term life insurance is coverage for a specific period of time.
 This can range from just a few years to several decades.
 Because term life insurance does eventually expire, premiums tend to be less expensive than for a comparable amount of whole life insurance.
-In essence, term life insurance is often used to help protect your family in case of your premature death.

 If you outlive your term life insurance, you may have the option to renew or convert the policy.
 However, the premiums may go up at that point.